HugoRomat/flownet_SVG/README.md

 **flownet**  is a JavaScript library for visualizing data using particles flow.
-With this library, you could be able to construct network visualisation with animated particles.
-You could match the attribute of your network on the attributes of your particles.
-You could also change the attribute of links and nodes.
+With this library, you will be able to construct network visualisation with animated particles by matching data with the attribute of your network, ie the nodes, links and particles.
+This is the SVG version of flownet, it exist also a [webgl version.](https://github.com/HugoRomat/flownet_WEBGL)

 ## Resources